galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 Raw data conversion is the first step of any proteomic data analysis.
 The most common converter is MSConvert from the [ProteoWizard software suite](http://proteowizard.sourceforge.net/), the format to convert to is mzML.
 Search GUI needs `mgf` format as input, but as we need the `mzML` format for several other tasks, we will convert to `mzML` first.
 Due to licensing reasons, MSConvert runs only on windows systems and will not work on most Galaxy servers.

 Depending on your machine settings, raw data will be generated either in profile mode or centroid mode.
 For most peptide search engines, the MS2 data have to be converted to centroid mode, a process called "peak picking" or "centroiding".
 Machine vendors offer algorithms to extract peaks from profile raw data.
-This is implemented in ***msconvert*** {% icon tool %} and can be run in parallel to the mzML conversion.
+Those are integrated in ***msconvert*** {% icon tool %} and can be run in parallel to the mzML conversion.
 However, the OpenMS tool ***PeakPickerHiRes*** {% icon tool %} is reported to generate slightly better results ([Lange et al., 2006, Pac Symp Biocomput](https://www.ncbi.nlm.nih.gov/pubmed/17094243)) and is therefore recommended for quantitative studies ([Vaudel et al., 2010, Proteomics](https://www.ncbi.nlm.nih.gov/pubmed/19953549)).
 If your data were generated on a low resolution mass spectrometer, use ***PeakPickerWavelet*** {% icon tool %} instead.

 > ### {% icon hands_on %} Hands-On: File Conversion and Peak Picking